isralduke/warmup/_posts/2016-06-26-natchez-marathon-marketing.md

 ---
 #### Background

-Natchez, Mississippi celebrated its tricentennial birthday with several days of marathons and fun runs in November 2016.
-The Natchez marathons were produced by <a href="" title="" tarhet="_blank">The Slow Polks, a marathon production agency</a>.
+Natchez, Mississippi celebrated its tricentennial birthday with several days of <a href="https://thenatchezhalf.itsyourrace.com/event.aspx?id=7774" title="Race Listing for The Natchez Half" target="_blank">marathons and fun runs in November 2016</a>.
+The Natchez marathons were produced by <a href="https://twitter.com/theslowpolks" title="The Slow Polks" tarhet="_blank">The Slow Polks, a marathon production agency</a>.

 #### Design Considerations